LaravelDaily/laravel-tips/db-models-and-eloquent.md

 ### Find Many and return specific columns

-Eloquent method `find()` may accept multiple parameters, and then it returns a Collection of all records found with specificied columns, not all columns of model:
+Eloquent method `find()` may accept multiple parameters, and then it returns a Collection of all records found with specified columns, not all columns of model:

 ```php
 // Will return Eloquent Model with first_name and email only